What Do Narcissists Do Once They Know They Lost You Forever

 If you don’t come back, they still get to publicly accuse you of being cruel or cold-hearted.
 And even label you as a schemer, user, or gold-digger.

-When a narcissist realizes that you’re never coming back, they may retreat into emotional numbness.
+Finally, when your narcissist realizes that you are never coming back, they may retreat into emotional numbness.

 Being emotionally numb helps them put up a front of indestructibility and indifference, acting as if the breakup doesn’t bother them at all.